MYSTERY SCIENCE THEATER 3000

 End: The effects wear off, letters, the winners of the “name the plant guy ” contest.

-• It was pretty clear to fans that something was up long before the Brains admitted it: this episode features a number of innovations that would arrive later in this season, including an opening segment before the commercial, buttons on the desk in the SOL, and a Movie Sign that looks much more like the Movie Sign we know.
-Another major clue was the references to several LATER episodes, most notably in the closing segment when Joel announces the WINNERS of a contest that will not be announced until episode 110- ROBOT HOLOCAUST.
+• It was pretty clear to fans that something was up long before the Brains admitted it: this episode features a number of elements indicative of a late-season show, including an opening segment before the commercial, buttons on the desk in the SOL and a Movie Sign that looks much more like the Movie Sign we know.
+There were more clues in the references to several “later” episodes, most notably in the closing segment when Joel announces the winners of a contest that was announced in episode 110- ROBOT HOLOCAUST.
 Also in that segment, a letter refers to episode 105- THE CORPSE VANISHES and episode 109- PROJECT MOONBASE.

 • So why aren’t I waiting to do this one at the end of season?
 It’s about consistency.
-I have no idea what other episodes were produced out of order from their production numbers.
+I have no idea what other episodes were produced out of order from their production numbers (and I think there are some).
 If I had a complete, definitive list of every episode in the order it was produced, I might do them in that order.
-But if I can’t do them ALL like that, I’m not going to do any, and I will stick with the only ordering system we’re sure about.
+But if I can’t do them ALL like that, I’m not going to do any, and I will stick with the only ordering system I’m sure about.

 • So, all that said, this is definitely one of the best of season 1.
 The riffing is full-on and fierce, at full season 2 level.
-It’s got a big, bright, wacky movie with smug John Agar, drunken Wendell Corey, a young Angel from “The Rockford Files,” the stupid “hi-keeba!” racist comic relief guy and on and on.
-It has a nice story arc set of host segments that are, admittedly, more clever than funny (a problem we’ll encounter often in season 2), but they’re fun all the same.
+It’s got a big, bright, wacky movie with a typically smug John Agar, a clearly soused Wendell Corey, young Angel from “The Rockford Files,” the stupid “hi-keeba!” racist comic relief guy and on and on.
+It also has a nice story arc set of host segments that are, admittedly, more clever than funny (a problem we’ll encounter often in season 2), but they’re fun all the same.
 You can really see greatness in their future.

 • In the opening bit, Joel says he has “redecorated.”
 That appears to mean only that they’ve lowered the desk and added a somewhat ratty-looking couch.
 Nothing else appears to be different.